-- A new application filed in Mexico is published for opposition purposes within the next 10 working days following the filing date. - Any interested party may submit a brief of opposition, within a non-extendable, one-month term of publication of the application. - The opposition brief shall be accompanied by all documentation supporting the opposition. - Once the one-month term for opposition expires, the IMPI will publish all oppositions filed within the next 10 working days. - Owners of opposed applications will have a one-month term to raise arguments against the alleged grounds of opposition. - 6.
-It is important to note that opposition will not suspend the processing of applications, as the IMPI will continue to conduct its official examination of trade mark applications on both absolute and relative grounds, in parallel with the opposition proceeding. - 7.
-It is optional for the IMPI to consider the arguments submitted by the opponent in an opposition, as well as the defensive arguments raised by the applicant, and no decisions on the opposition will be specifically issued.
-Therefore, a successful opposition may result in refusal to register, thus an unsuccessful opposition may result in the granting of the registration.
+- 1. A new application filed in Mexico is published for opposition purposes within the next 10 working days following the filing date. - 2.
+Any interested party may submit a brief of opposition, within a non-extendable, one-month term of publication of the application. - 3.
+The opposition brief shall be accompanied by all documentation supporting the opposition. - 4.
+Once the one-month term for opposition expires, the IMPI will publish all oppositions filed within the next 10 working days. - 5.
+Owners of opposed applications will have a one-month term to raise arguments against the alleged grounds of opposition.

+- 6. It is important to note that opposition will not suspend the processing of applications, as the IMPI will continue to conduct its official examination of trade mark applications on both absolute and relative grounds, in parallel with the opposition proceeding. - 7.
+According to the amendments to the law effective since August 10, 2018 IMPI must consider the arguments submitted by the opponent in an opposition, as well as the defensive arguments raised by the applicant, and issue a formal decision on the opposition.